What is ADS?

 How long is the ADS current wait-list for a service dog?

-The average waiting time is a minimum of 24 months from time of approval. *Please note due to the high volume of requests the wait-time to receive a service dog is much longer.
+The average waiting time is a minimum of 36 months from time of approval. *Please note due to the high volume of requests the wait-time to receive a service dog may be much longer.

 How much does it cost to get an autism service dog?